oeg-upm/dataeuropa-analysis/README.md

 ## Evolution
 The results of these analyses are expected to change over time.
-Hence, the new version of the date would need to be downloaded.
+Hence, the new version of the data would need to be downloaded.
 Without any change in the code, copy the content of the data folder somewhere else and then delete the JSON files.
 Note that the data collection from GitHub would take much more time to process.

 ### Steps to download a new version of the data
 1. Copy the old data somewhere.
-2. Delete the json files.
+2. Delete the json/pkl files.
 3. Run the data collection command (see [Data Collection](#data-collection)). *Note that for GitHub it might take much more time and there is also there is a limit on the API usage.*